 Learnership Stipends for trust fund kids now?

 Learnerships have become an easy way to employ and pay low, Learnership candidates aren’t paid market related wages.

-If you apply for a learnership, negotiate the best possible amount.
+If you apply for a learnership, try negotiate the best possible amount but don’t expect this as a right.
+Most organisations aren’t looking for youth who believe they have rights, they are looking for youth who can survive on very little for one year.
 Hopefully you can afford to accept an opportunity to qualify even if you are poor and have no family support.

 The Department of Labour has published rules for Learnerships called Sectoral Determination 5: Learnerships.